QitOS gives you a stableDocumentation Index

 Long-running context control

 Long-running agents are a first-class concern in QitOS.
-You can control context growth through:HistoryPolicyfor message selection- token-budget-aware summarization with
+You can control context growth through:HistoryPolicyfor selecting which messages to send to the model- token-budget-aware summarization with

 Trace-first observability with qita

-QitOS assumes that if a run matters, it should be inspectable.
-Every traced run produces structured artifacts, andqita turns them into:
+QitOS assumes that if a run matters, it should be inspectable afterward.
+Every traced run produces structured artifacts (saved files that record what happened during the run), andqita turns them into:

 - a board for comparing runs